arsrtech/accumulate-java-sdk/INSTALLATION.md

 # Accumulate Java SDK installation Guide

 ## Introduction:
-Accumulate Java SDK helps the developers to integrate their application with Accumulate network.
-It has a ready-made methods to execute.
-So the developers can reuse the codebase and develop their application with easy manner.
+Accumulate Java SDK helps the developers to integrate their applications with Accumulate network.
+It has ready-made methods to execute.
+So the developers can reuse the codebase and develop their application efficiently.

+## Requirements
+- Java 11 or greater version

 ## Install Java
-- Required Java Version - Java 11 or grater version
 - To install Open Jdk please follow the below steps
     - `$ sudo apt update`
     - `$ sudo apt install default-jre`